Skip to main content

 Supporting organisations

-A supporting organisation is an organisation assisting a beneficiary organisation in practical aspects of project implementation that do not concern core project tasks (as defined in the Erasmus quality standards).
+A supporting organisation is an organisation assisting the beneficiary organisation in practical aspects of project implementation that do not concern core project tasks (as defined in the Erasmus quality standards).

 Any organisation active in education and training can become a supporting organisation.
 The role and obligations of supporting organisations must be formally defined between them and the beneficiary organisation.
 The supporting organisation acts under the supervision of the beneficiary organisation, who remains ultimately responsible for the results and quality of implemented activities.
 All contributions of supporting organisations must comply with the Erasmus quality standards.